Events & Festivals

 Potfest 8-10 June 2018.
 Potfest is a ceramic show located at Scone Palace, an event where you can meet the potters, talk pots and buy directly from the maker.

-Fortingall Art host an annual Summer Exhibition and features work from over 30 local artists.
+Fortingall Art 21 July – 5 August 2018.
+An annual Summer Exhibition featuring work from over 30 local artists.
 Work includes painting, photography, printmaking, sculpture, jewellery and furniture, and the popular Schools Mini Art Competition.
 Held in the elegant Molteno Hall, in the village of Fortingall, with its Arts and Craft style architecture, and ancient Yew tree.

-Perthshire Open Studios 2-10 September 2017.
-Now in it’s 10th year, Perthshire Open Studios is an established event, growing in reputation and known for the quality and range of art and crafts on display and for sale to the general public.
-All of this is the product of local artists working in their studios, garages, kitchens and other workspaces which they open to visitors for 9 days of the year, with some open throughout the year.
+Perthshire Open Studios 1-9 September 2018.
+Now in it’s 11th year, Perthshire Open Studios is established annual event known for the quality and range of art and hand craft on display and for sale to the general public.
+A great opportunity to meet the artists and makers in person and see inside their workspaces, some offer demonstrations and ‘have a go’ sessions too.

 Doors Open Day in Perth & Kinross is a unique chance to enjoy a rich variety of architecture and heritage.
 An opportunity to visit behind the scenes many of the cultural venues throughout the area.
 Visits can include music, exhibitions, guided tours and walks.
-Dates for Perth & Kinross Doors Open Day vary and can be seen here on the PKHT link .
+Dates for Perth & Kinross Doors Open Day vary and when available can be seen on this PKHT link .

-Bookmark Book Festival in Blairgowrie, Rattray and the Glens launched in October 2013 in response to a demand from a range of book groups in East Perthshire, BOOKMARK was born from a passion for literature in all it’s forms and will run on Friday 6 and Saturday 7 October 2017.
+Bookmark Book Festival in Blairgowrie, Rattray and the Glens launched in October 2013 in response to a demand from a range of book groups in East Perthshire, BOOKMARK was born from a passion for literature in all it’s forms and has a varied programme of author events, it runs from Friday 5 to 7 October 2018.
+There are occasional events related to and supporting the event throughout the year and details can be found on the Bookmark Facebook page.

-The Enchanted Forest runs throughout October at Faskally Wood, Pitlochry.
+The Enchanted Forest runs from 4 October to 4 November 2018 at Faskally Wood, Pitlochry.
 With a new theme each year, The Enchanted Forest is Perthshire’s Big Tree Country’s multi-award winning fantastic outdoor sound and light show and won UK’s Best Cultural Event 2016 at the UK Event Awards.
 A hugely popular event, you can sign up to receive their newsletter for notification of ticket sales.

 The Strathmore Arts Festival – stART is a community-based Arts Festival organised and run by volunteers from East Perthshire.
 The aim of the group is to provide opportunities for local people to participate in a variety of high quality of arts workshops, projects and events on their doorsteps. stART organise a biennial participatory arts festival, but also run ad-hoc activities throughout the year, usually in partnership with other local groups and organisations.